hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

     |-- teamsapp.yml
     ```

-1. Configure debug profile for the new tab project by adding below section to your `tasks.json`.
-Find the complete example [here](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/hello-world-bot-with-tab/.vscode).
+1. To configure the debug profile for your new tab project, add the following section to your `tasks.json`.
+You can find a complete example [here](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/hello-world-bot-with-tab/.vscode).

     ```json
     {